IPGP/seiscomp-gui-docker/README.md

 #### Pre-configured environment

-You can place custom SeisComP configuration files in ./seiscomp/etc/

-You can place any folder in ./seiscomp/ and mount it on the container.
+You can create a "seiscomp" folder and mount it on the container.
 For example, assuming you have a folder containing the nll configuration and OpenStreetMap maps on your Mac's hard drive in the directory /HOST/PATH/TO/seiscomp/share/, you can create and start a preconfigured container:

 ```bash
 docker run -d -p 2222:22 \